richardcornish/django-emobar/README.md

 # django-emo

-Emo is a Django app that enhances the [admin](https://docs.djangoproject.com/en/1.5/intro/tutorial02/) with a markdown WYSIWYG for textareas.
+Emo is a Django app that enhances the [admin](https://docs.djangoproject.com/en/1.5/intro/tutorial02/) with a Markdown and emoji [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG) for textareas.

 ## Features

 Emo uses the [markItUp](http://markitup.jaysalvat.com/home/) toolbar for adding [Markdown](http://daringfireball.net/projects/markdown/) to textareas.
-It uses a (mostly) unique skin to the toolbar that complements the minimalism of the admin.
+Its toolbar is themed to complement the minimalism of the admin.

 The toolbar's [emoji](http://en.wikipedia.org/wiki/Emoji) use the Apple iOS emoji image set.
 Although emoji became a Unicode standard, some browsers (ahem, Chrome) still do not support the emoji HTML entities.
 Emo instead uses the [GitHub-flavored Markdown codes](http://www.emoji-cheat-sheet.com/) and a filter to replace the emoji text codes with their respective image equivalents.